E Ride Pro SS 3.0 VS Tork Pro-Sport

 Our Verdict: It Depends

 Two excellent bikes from the same shop with a $101 price gap.
-The right choice depends entirely on whether you prioritize range and value or speed and agility.
+Both reach 100 miles.
+The right choice depends on whether you prioritize savings or speed and agility.

 E Ride Pro SS 3.0

-Get the SS 3.0 if range is king and you want to save $101.
+Get the SS 3.0 if you want to save $101 and prefer a slightly larger battery pack.
 It's the best value entry point to the Send Bikes lineup.

 Tork Pro-Sport